Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Abstract

 \section{Abstract}

-We develop a thermodynamic theory in the non--equilibrium regime by extending a theory based on the dimensionless (DL) minimum work principle previously developed for a thermodynamic system--bath model [S. Koyanagi and Y. Tanimura, J. Chem.
-Phys. in press (http://arxiv.org/abs/2405.16787)].
-Our results are described by non--equilibrium thermodynamic potentials expressed in time-derivative form in terms of extensive and intensive variables.
-This is made possible through the incorporation of waste heat, which is equivalent to the loss work consumed by the bath, into the definitions of thermodynamic potentials in a non--equilibrium regime.
-These potentials can be evaluated from the DL non--equilibrium-to-equilibrium minimum work principle, which is derived from the principle of DL minimum work and is equivalent to the second law of thermodynamics.
-We thus obtain the non--equilibrium Massieu--Planck potentials as entropic potentials and the non--equilibrium Helmholtz--Gibbs potentials as free energies.
-Our results are verified numerically by simulating a Stirling engine consisting of two isothermal and two thermostatic processes using the quantum Fokker--Planck equations and the classical Kramers equation derived from the thermodynamic system--bath model.
-We then show that any thermodynamic process can be analyzed using a non--equilibrium work diagram analogous to the equilibrium one for given time-dependent intensive variables.
-The results can be used to develop efficient heat machines in non--equilibrium regimes.
+We have developed a thermodynamic theory in the non-equilibrium regime, which we describe as a thermodynamic system-bath model [S. Koyanagi and Y. Tanimura, J. Chem.
+Phys. \textbf{160}, 234112 (2024)].
+Based on the dimensionless (DL) minimum work principle, non-equilibrium thermodynamic potentials are expressed in terms of non-equilibrium extensive and intensive variables in time derivative form.
+This is made possible by incorporating the entropy production rate into the definitions of non-equilibrium thermodynamic potentials.
+These potentials can be evaluated from the DL non-equilibrium-to-equilibrium minimum work principle, which is derived from the principle of DL minimum work and is equivalent to the second law of thermodynamics.
+We thus obtain the non-equilibrium Massieu--Planck potentials as entropic potentials and the non-equilibrium Helmholtz--Gibbs potentials as free energies.
+Unlike fluctuation theorem and stochastic thermodynamics theory, this theory does not require the assumption of a factorized initial condition and is valid in the full quantum regime where the system and bath are quantum mechanically entangled.
+Our results are numerically verified by simulating a thermostatic Stirling engine consisting of two isothermal processes and two thermostatic processes using the quantum hierarchical Fokker--Planck equations and the classical Kramers equation derived from the thermodynamic system-bath model.
+We then show that, from weak to strong system-bath interactions, the thermodynamic process can be analyzed using a non-equilibrium work diagram analogous to the equilibrium one for given time-dependent intensive variables.
+The results can be used to develop efficient heat machines in non-equilibrium regimes.